 The shtreimel (שטריימל) is made of real beaver fur and is usually first received by a man from his bride’s family—the hat can be very expensive so this is a wedding gift.
-The man wears the shtreimel only once he gets married, and even then, on shabbes, holidays and other special occasions.
-Believe it or not, there is quite a bit of fashion trends around these hats.
+The man wears the shtreimel only once he gets married, and even then, on shabbes, holidays, and other special occasions.
+Believe it or not, there are quite a bit of fashion trends around these hats.
 In recent years the hats have gotten taller, and nice peaks (shpitzen) of the fur mean the shtreimel is fresher and nicer.

 “To make one shtreimel can take up to 400 tails of various breeds of mink, sable of fox – the scrap of the fur industry.”

 “But at a cost of up to $4000 each, it can be a profitable one too.”